-So what are you looking for in your next mountain conquering bike of much greatness?
-Well that largely depends on what you’re going to do with it.
-There are some basic component factors to take into account and you can then balance these levels to suit what you need.
-So if you’ve got all the money in the world you can get a bike with the best of everything.
-For the rest of us it’s probably best to go for the bike with just the features you need.
+If you’ve got all the money in the world you can get a bike with the best of everything.
+For the rest of us, it’s probably best to go for just the features you need.

-For weight, if you go for a heavier bike it’ll likely be cheaper but also more solid and able to take a beating on downhills.
+If you go for a heavier bike, it’ll likely be cheaper but also more solid and able to take a beating on downhills.
 The downside is you’ll struggle getting it back up to do another run.

 Suspension is important if you want to keep your teeth in your face and to continue using your knees in the future.
-An essential for downhill riding but less necessary if you’re just bumping about the woods and want to save a few bob.
+An essential for downhill riding but less necessary if you’re just bumping about the woods.

 Mountain bikes, despite the name, are actually do-it-all machines.
 It's just they're made with certain specialities in mind.
 For this reason they break down into categories including downhill, trail, enduro and even electric bikes.
 So first you need to ask yourself, what is this bike for?